We partner with the top coach & train carriers to bring you the best deals.

-The coach takes an average of 6 hours and 43 minutes to cover the 227 miles from Venice to Turin.
-However, the fastest coach only takes 5 hours.
+The coach takes an average of 6 hours and 47 minutes to cover the 227 miles from Venice to Turin.
+However, the fastest coach only takes 5 hours and 15 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual coach may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-"Sunday tends to be the busiest day for coaches, as many passengers take the coach to Turin at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+"Because many passengers travel from Venice to Turin at the beginning of the work week, Monday is usually the busiest day for coaches.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

-On the other hand, Tuesday is typically the least busy day for coach travel on this route.
-If you’re looking for a little extra space, a Tuesday ticket is the way to go."
+On the other hand, Wednesday is typically the least busy day for coach travel on this route.
+If you're looking for some extra space on the coach, traveling mid-week is your best bet."